Dipl. Inform, Dr.-Ing.

 areas of interest is in interactive museum installations.

-My group also
+My group has also done

 We often collaborate